 The base salary structure for the Chief Executive Officer and the other executives was determined by means of a study prepared by independent compensation consultants, using comparison data from the same group of diversified natural gas organizations (the "Industry Peer Group") that the Company uses in the preparation of its Stock Performance Chart, as shown below, and from the general industry using companies of a similar size and nature to Chesapeake.
 The midpoints of the recommended structure are set at or reasonably close to comparison averages, thereby providing marketplace priced compensation guidelines for executives.
 Annual salary adjustments are subjectively made after giving consideration to the individual's performance and contributions to the success of the Company.
 Executive base salaries generally fall below, but close to, the comparison averages.
-Salaries for the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, and other executive officers named in the Summary Compensation - Employment Contracts and Change in Control Provisions"), but are adjusted annually pursuant to the process described above.
+Salaries for the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, and other executive officers named in the Summary Compensation Table are originally set by employment contracts (see "Management Compensation - Employment Contracts and Change in Control Provisions"), but are adjusted annually pursuant to the process described above.